ichesnokov/developing-rt-plugin/slides-2.0.md

 ---

-## But we still need an API endpoint, don't we?
+## But we still need API endpoint, don't we?

 ---